Log in or create a free Rosenverse account to watch this video.

 Notable Quotes

-"Digital accessibility is about making online products usable by everyone, regardless of how they access technology."
+"Digital accessibility means making your online products usable by everyone regardless of how they access them."

-"One in five people in the UK have a disability, emphasizing the need for inclusive design."
+"One in five people in the UK have a disability; it's about 1 in four in the US and 1 in 5 in Australia."

 More Videos